terascope/teraslice/docs/packages/data-mate/overview.md

 ### isRFC3339

-`isRFC3339(input) -  Validates that input is a valid RFC3339 dates or a list of valid RFC3339 dates`
+`isRFC3339(input, context) -  Validates that input is a valid RFC3339 dates or a list of valid RFC3339 dates`

 ```javascript
 FieldValidator.isRFC3339('2020-01-01 12:05:05.001Z'); // true